ianrenton/ianrenton.com/blog/_posts/2025-08-08-52-week-ham-radio-challenge-roundup-weeks-29-32.md

 ### Week 32 (4-10 Aug): Listen to a broadcast station from another country {#week32}

+An easy one to finish the set.

+At this time of year you can sometimes hear French FM stations, but sadly the VHF propagation wasn't quite good enough today.
+However, there's always the old dependable, China Radio International, sat just above the 40m band to remind you you've spun the dial too far.

+On Wednesday evening around 1900Z, I tuned in to 7210kHz AM for some soothing Chinese traditional music, followed by news or propaganda or something else in a language I don't speak!

-That's all for this round-up, see you in early September for the results of weeks 33 to 36!
+That's all for this round-up, see you in early September for the results of weeks 33 to 36.